Third-party evidence for Apollo Moon landings: New lunar missions

 Post-Apollo lunar exploration missions have located and imaged artifacts of the Apollo program remaining on the Moon's surface.

-Images taken by the Lunar Reconnaissance Orbiter mission beginning in July 2009 show the six Apollo Lunar Module descent stages, Apollo Lunar Surface Experiments Package (ALSEP) science experiments, astronaut footpaths, and lunar rover tire tracks.
+Images taken by the Lunar Reconnaissance Orbiter mission beginning in July 2009 show the six Apollo Lunar Module descent stages, Apollo Lunar Surface Experiments Package (ALSEP) science experiments, astronaut footpaths, and the Lunar Roving Vehicle's tire tracks.
 These images are the most effective proof to date to rebut the "landing hoax" theories.
 Although this probe was indeed launched by NASA, the camera and the interpretation of the images are under the control of an academic group — the LROC Science Operations Center at Arizona State University, along with many other academic groups.
 At least some of these groups, such as German Aerospace Center, Berlin, are not located in the US, and are not funded by the US government.

 After the images shown here were taken, the LRO mission moved into a lower orbit for higher resolution camera work.
 All of the sites have since been re-imaged at higher resolution.

 Comparison of the original 16 mm Apollo 17 LM camera footage during ascent to the 2011 LRO photos of the landing site show an almost exact match of the rover tracks.

 Further imaging in 2012 shows the shadows cast by the flags planted by the astronauts on all Apollo landing sites.
 The exception is that of Apollo 11, which matches Buzz Aldrin's account of the flag being blown over by the lander's rocket exhaust on leaving the Moon.